Common health issues

 For more information visit the Royal Osteoporosis Society

-The incidence of diabetes type 1 and 2 associated with Klinefelter’s Syndrome (KS) is significantly higher than in the general population, although the reason for this isn’t fully understood.
+The incidence of diabetes type 1 and 2 associated with KS/XXY is three times higher than in the general population.
+The reason for this isn't fully understood.

-Although most autoimmune diseases predominately affect women, those with KS appear to have an increased risk compared to XY males.
+Although most autoimmune diseases usually affect women, those with KS/XXY appear to have an increased risk compared to XY males.

 A study of patients with lupus indicated that KS/XXY adults have the same risk as females.

 It is thought that this increased risk may be related to the the extra chromosome.

 Other autoimmune diseases include rheumatoid arthritis, psoriasis and inflammatory bowel syndrome (IBS).